poliastro/documents/numfocus-sdg-2023-r1.md

 window, alleviating the number of dependencies.
 PyVista also integrates with various graphic user interfaces frameworks such us PyQT and PySide.

-Another desired feature in poliastro is animating plots.
+Another desired feature in poliastro is animated plots.
 This feature becomes essential when simulating the evolution of a system.
 With animated plots, users would be able to have better understanding on how the system evolves over time.